Skip to main content

 • Supervised Practicum: Gain hands-on experience through a minimum of one semester of practicum.
 Our concentrated supervised fieldwork meets the requirements set by the Behavior Analyst Certification Board.
 As “behavior analysts-in-training,” you’ll have the opportunity to complete your practicum in a wide variety of settings, such as school districts, non-profit agencies and the University of Rochester Medical Center behavioral clinics.

-• Mentorship.
-Benefit from a junior colleague model, where students receive supervision and guidance from program faculty and community-based behavior analysts.
+• Mentorship: Benefit from a junior colleague model, where students receive supervision and guidance from program faculty and community-based behavior analysts.
 Our mentors meet supervisory requirements and demonstrate clinical aptitude and effectiveness in their respective areas of clinical specialization.
 Additionally, mentorship in behavioral-analytic research is available for students interested in pursuing doctoral studies in the future.

 Prerequisites